-This article addresses what to do when such a complaint is filed.
+This article addresses what to do when such a complaint is filed against you.

 The Texas Real Estate Commission